 Guys with man boobs often feel that there could be few things worse in life than having actual breasts.
 One of them might be choosing male breast reduction surgery, only to find the results disappointing.
 If this has happened to you, chances are you find yourself looking in the mirror over and over and second-guessing yourself frequently.
 Why did this happen?
 How bad is it, really?
 Should you have decided against surgery and just tried to live with your moobs?

-Men who are unhappy with the outcome of gynecomastia surgery at other NYC area practices and even in other states reach out to us for advice from time to time.
+Men who are unhappy with the outcome of gynecomastia surgery at other practices and even in other states reach out to us for advice from time to time.
 Here are three courses of action we recommend:

 Evaluate your results objectively.
 The first thing to ask yourself is whether you have allowed enough time for all swelling to subside and your new appearance to be final.
 Remember, this can take a few months.
 You should also be honest with yourself about following post-surgical recommendations.
 Have you worn your compression garment as directed?
 Have you avoided working out until getting the green light?

 The other aspect of objective evaluation is to consider whether your expectations are in line with reality.
 If you are somewhat overweight and/or out of shape, you will not look like a sculpted bodybuilder after surgery.
-But getting rid of those moobs can perhaps get you back in the gym to start moving in that direction.
+But getting rid of those moobs can perhaps get you back in the gym to start heading in that direction.

 The next move you should make is to voice your concerns to your original plastic surgeon.
 Listen carefully to his or her input about your appearance.
 Do their views match your own?
 Can they suggest a plan to get closer to the results you were expecting, and does the plan make sense to you?